pytest-dev/pyfakefs/README.md

 pyfakefs works with Linux, Windows and MacOS.
 Auto-generated documentation for the current version can be found [here](http://jmcgeheeiv.github.io/pyfakefs/).
+For an overview over changes in last versions of pyfakefs look [here](CHANGES.md).

 ## Usage
 There are two approaches to implementing tests using pyfakefs.